Hague Conference on Private International Law

 The Hague Conference on Private International Law (HCCH) is an intergovernmental organisation in the area of private international law (also known as conflict of laws), that administers several international conventions, protocols and soft law instruments.

 The Hague Conference was first convened by Tobias Asser in 1893 in The Hague.
-In 1911, Asser received the Nobel Prize for Peace for his work in the field of private international law, and in particular for his achievements with respect to the HCCH.
+In 1911, Asser received the Nobel Peace Prize for his work in the field of private international law, and in particular for his achievements with respect to the HCCH.
 After World War II, the Hague Conference was established as an international organisation.

 History

 A permanent diplomatic conference

 On the initiative of Tobias Asser, the First Diplomatic Session of the HCCH was convoked in 1893.
 Its aim was, and remains, to "work for the progressive unification of the rules of private international law", including by creating, and assisting in the implementation of, multilateral conventions that promote the harmonisation of the rules and principles of private international law (or conflict of laws).

 The First to Fourth Diplomatic Session of the HCCH took place in 1893, 1894, 1900 and 1904 respectively.
 They resulted in a number of multilateral treaties, the Hague Conventions, that unified the rules of private international law in the areas of Marriage (1902), Divorce (1902), Guardianship (1902), Civil procedure (1905), Effects of Marriage (1905), and Deprivation of Civil Rights (1905).

 After World War I, the Fifth and Sixth Diplomatic Sessions took place in 1925 and 1928 respectively.
-The result of those Diplomatic Sessions was the Protocol to recognize the competence of the Permanent Court of International Justice to interpret the Hague Conventions on Private International Law.
+The result of those Diplomatic Sessions was the Protocol to recognise the competence of the Permanent Court of International Justice to interpret the Hague Conventions on Private International Law.

 Intergovernmental organisation

 After World War II, steps were taken to establish the HCCH as an intergovernmental organisation, governed by its member states and administered by a secretariat, the Permanent Bureau.
 The treaty establishing the HCCH, the "Statute of the Hague Conference on Private International Law", was adopted during the Seventh Diplomatic Session of the HCCH in 1951, and entered into force on 15 July 1955.

-The acronym "HCCH" is derived from using the respective capitals of the phrases "Hague Conference" and "Conférence de La Haye".
-It represents the bilingual nature of the HCCH, which has both English and French as its working languages.
+The organisation used French as its only official language until 1964, when English was added as its second official language.
+The acronym HCCH is derived from the name of the organisation in these two languages (Hague Conference – Conférence de La Haye).
+In 2024, Spanish was added as the third official language.

 Governance

 Members

-As of March 2022, the HCCH comprises 91 members, being 90 member states and one Regional Economic Integration Organisation (REIO), the European Union.
+As of 2025, the HCCH has 92 members: 91 member states and one Regional Economic Integration Organisation (REIO), the European Union.

 The member states contribute to the expenses of the HCCH through their assessed contributions, which are due annually.
 The EU also contributes on the basis of contributions that are agreed.
 The Regulations on Financial Matters and Budgetary Practices of the Hague Conference on Private International Law provide the details in this regard.

 Connected parties

-Membership in the HCCH is not a precondition for signing, ratifying, or acceding to one or more Hague Conventions, and a total of 65 non-member states are parties to one or more conventions.
-HCCH identifies them as "connected parties".
+Membership in the HCCH is not a precondition for signing, ratifying, or acceding to one or more Hague Conventions, and a total of 67 non-member states are parties to one or more conventions.
+The HCCH identifies them as "connected parties".